pik-copan/pycopanbehave/README.md

 Clustered marginalization of minorities during social transitions induced by co-evolution of behaviour and network structure, Nature Scientific Reports 6, 30790 (2016),
 DOI: 10.1038/srep30790,
-* The first three authors share the lead authorship.
+The first three authors share the lead authorship (*).

 Please see the above paper for a detailed mathematical description of the model (Methods section) and references to the relevant scientific literature.